asolutioncompany/asc-ai-summaries/README.md

 The initial commit includes administrative options and meta panel.

-It does not yet automatically generate AI summaries, style and add them to your WordPress content, nor connect to AI models.
+It does not yet automatically generate AI summaries, style them, and add them to your WordPress content, nor connect to AI models.

+## Benefits

+- Improves SEO.

+- Makes content more accessible to busy people.

 ## Planned Features

 Automatically generate AI summaries for all your WordPress content and a variety of customizable styles.

-- Improves SEO.

-- Helps busy people quickly read about your content.

 - Setup different AI models for automatic generation.